Skip to content

 server_uptime_in_seconds Seconds Number of seconds since Redis server start

-stats_evicted_keys Continous Counter Number of evicted keys due to maxmemory limit
+stats_evicted_keys Continuous Counter Number of evicted keys due to maxmemory limit

 stats_instantaneous_input Number The network read rate per second in KB/sec